GENERAL INFORMATION: 503-823-4000

 a.
 Discharge to City-owned underground injection controls (UICs).

 b.
 Discharges meeting the tests for prohibited discharges in Chapters 17.34 and 17.39.
-Notwithstanding this limitation, the City may allow discharge of contaminated ground water that has been treated to meet standards set by the Director to insure that any groundwater discharges do not cause or threaten to cause a public nuisance, groundwater or surface water pollution, cause or threaten to cause the City to violate its own discharge permits granted by the Department of Environmental Quality.
+Notwithstanding this limitation, the City may allow discharge of contaminated ground water that has been treated to meet standards set by the Director to ensure that any groundwater discharges do not cause or threaten to cause a public nuisance, groundwater or surface water pollution, cause or threaten to cause the City to violate its own discharge permits granted by the Department of Environmental Quality.

 (1) The Director may establish rules to limit or prevent the pumping and discharge of contaminated groundwater and may require one-time or on-going testing or monitoring of water quality by the applicant for discharge authorization approval.